Getting Started With Snowsight¶

 After completing the configuration to use private connectivity, access Snowsight directly or through the legacy interface.

-To sign into Snowsight with private connectivity directly, without having been logged into the classic web interface previously:
+To sign into Snowsight with private connectivity directly, without having been logged into the Classic Console previously:

 Enter either of the following URLs in the browser location bar: